So, I used to be a control freak. Seriously. Emphasis on used to.

 Ugh.
 Okay, okay, fine.
 I’m a Reformed Control Freak with control issues if you must put a label on it.

-These days I don’t try to control much, maybe how the refrigerator looks (but even that is not exactly the way I want it at all times as much as I try), but I am realizing that, though I am fairly content not having to control anyone except myself — my feelings and actions, I really, really hate to be controlled.
+These days I don’t try to control much, maybe how the refrigerator looks (but even that is not exactly the way I want it at all times as much as I try), but I realize that, though I am fairly content not having to control anyone except myself — my feelings and actions, I really, really hate to be controlled.
 In fact, even more than not having control is knowing that someone else is trying to control me.
-In fact, one of my life goals is to have freedom (and not be controlled by anyone, be it a boss or a significant other).
+One of my life goals is to have freedom (and not be controlled by anyone, be it a boss or a significant other).

-These days, I am learning to embrace the uncertainty, working on relying on others, taking the risk to trust people, looking for my place in the bigger story, and opening myself up to new experiences, adventures and one day, hopefully, new love.
+These days, I am learning to embrace uncertainty, working on relying on others, taking the risk to trust people, looking for my place in the bigger story, and opening myself up to new experiences, adventures, and one day, hopefully, new love.

 Thanks for listening.